s1982773/OOSA-Assignment-2020/README.md

 ## task4.py
 ### Requirements
- * Add a binary search to the dataSorter() class from last week
- * Add a method to plot the sorted array along with a line to show the crossing point found by a binary search
+ * Add a method to calculate contour lines
+ * user defined interval
+ * produce an image of the change in elevation overlayed with “contour lines”

 ##### Add a binary search
 I used `zip()` which is to map the similar index of multiple containers so that they can be used just using as single entity.